dergigi/dergigi.github.io/media.md

   - **2019-04-21** - [🇦🇹 Interview][keyvan-german] with Keyvan (also on [youtube][keyvan-german])

 ### English Interviews and Conversations
+  - **2021-02-25** - [Bitcoiner Book Club][bbc-jbp] on Jordan Peterson's Maps of Meaning, with Robert Breedlove, Richard James, and John Vallis
   - **2021-02-12** - [My Bitcoin Story][mbs03] on living with a pseudonym, hosted by Dea Rezkitha (also on [youtube][mbs03-yt])
   - **2021-02-04** - [Fun With Bitcoin: Bitcoin and Mental Health][fwb-psychology] with Coinicarus
   - **2021-01-29** - [Swan Lounge][swanlounge3] on HODL activism and /r/WallStreetBets, hosted by Brekkie